Distinguished Service Award

-Distinguished Service may be appointed to members who have rendered exceptional service to Avalon Beach SLSC over a sustained period of time.
+Distinguished Service Award may be appointed to members who have rendered exceptional service to Avalon Beach SLSC over a sustained period of time.

 ABSLSC congratulates and recognises the recipients of this Award: